Time-Varying Gaussian Process Bandits with Unknown Prior: PROOF OF THE REGRET BOUND

 where the last inequality is due to Cauchy-Schwarz.

 \textbf{Expressing bound in terms of MIG} The final step of the proof is to express the third term of the cumulative regret bound in terms of maximum information gain.
-We do this in the following Lemma, proved in the Supplementary Material. \begin{restatable}[]{lemma}{maxinfogain} There exists a constant $C > 0$, such that:
+We do this in the following Lemma, proved in the Supplementary Material.